 - Lab Practice and Stats

-The unit will involve training in safety, record keeping, the use of the common laboratory equipment, basic techniques and important principles.
+The unit will involve training in safety, record keeping, the use of common laboratory equipment, basic techniques and important principles.
 It will also include training and practice in common maths and statistics.
-The unit consists of lectures, tutorials, practical exercises, problem solving classes and self directed learning.
+The unit consists of lectures, tutorials, practical exercises, problem-solving classes and self-directed learning.

 Dr Gareth Richards

 Beech Hill Road

 These modules are taught by members of staff of the Florey Institute for Host Pathogen Interactions, Department of Biomedical Science, University of Sheffield.

 This module will begin with a few lectures that aim to cover important ways in which the host immune system defends against pathogens.
 This will serve as an extension of the immunology material introduced in the core modules and is essential for a full understanding of the variety of mechanisms pathogens use to evade or subvert host defences.
 The module will then proceed to discuss the virulence mechanisms of some important pathogenic viruses, fungi and protozoans.

 The major aim of this module will be to provide a broad explanation of the multi-faceted nature and complexity of bacterial pathogenicity.
 It will explain that pathogenicity is not just down to the expression of a particular toxin, but bacteria have developed very elegant and complex processes through which they colonise a host and cause disease.
 The module will use a step by step approach using some of the main models and paradigms of how bacteria are able to colonise the host and cause disease at a mechanistic level.

 The overall aim of this module will be to raise awareness of, and convey, the principles underlying the expanding arsenal of experimental approaches that are currently being employed to (i) identify virulence genes,